 In these situations it's certainly better to be safe than sorry.
 That's because the main concern if you're unwell is the safety of the anesthesia and your body's ability to recover after plastic surgery.

 If you're going to get sick sometimes there's not a whole lot you can do.
 Some of how we feel is in the body, and some of it in the mind.
 You may even feel sick with worry at times (and this, by the way, is totally normal when you're heading for a major surgery).

-You can do a few things to reduce your chances of getting sick in the lead up to breast surgery:
+You can do a few things to reduce your chances of getting sick in the lead up to your breast augmentation: